Jordana Brewster

 Jordana Brewster (born April 26, 1980) is an American actress.
 She made her acting debut, three weeks after turning 15, in an episode of All My Children in 1995 and next took on the recurring role as Nikki Munson in As the World Turns, garnering a nomination for Outstanding Teen Performer at the 1997 Soap Opera Digest Award.
 Her first role in a feature film was in Robert Rodriguez's horror science fiction The Faculty (1998).

-Brewster's breakthrough came with her role of Mia Toretto in the action film The Fast and the Furious (2001).
-She reprised the role in its sequels Fast & Furious (2009), Fast Five (2011), Fast & Furious 6 (2013), Furious 7 (2015), F9 (2021), and Fast X (2023).
+Brewster's breakthrough came with her role of Mia Toretto in the Fast & Furious franchise (2001–present).
 Other film credits include the drama The Invisible Circus (2001), the action comedy D.E.B.S.
 (2004) and the horror film The Texas Chainsaw Massacre: The Beginning (2006).

 Brewster starred on the re-booted TNT series Dallas from 2012 to 2014.
 She also had a five-episode arc as Denise Brown in the first season of the FX true crime anthology series American Crime Story (2016).
 She also starred as Dr. Maureen Cahill on the Fox buddy cop action dramedy Lethal Weapon (2016–2018).

 Early life and education

 Jordana Brewster was born in Panama City, Panama, on April 26, 1980, the older of two daughters.
 Her mother, Maria João (' Sousa Leão), is a former swimsuit model from Brazil who appeared on the 1978 cover of Sports Illustrated, and her father, Alden Brewster, is an American investment banker.
 Her paternal grandfather, Kingman Brewster Jr., was president of Yale University (1963–77) and the United States Ambassador to the United Kingdom (1977–81).
-Brewster is a direct descendant of Mayflower passengers William Brewster and Edward Doty.
+Brewster is a direct descendant of Mayflower passengers William Brewster, Edward Doty, and 14 others.
 Jordana lived in London, England and moved to Brazil when she was six years old.
 She left Brazil at 10, settling in Manhattan, New York City, where she studied at the Convent of the Sacred Heart and graduated from the Professional Children's School.
 Brewster graduated from Yale University with a B. A. in English Literature in 2003.